SPNHC 2026 Draft Program

 Co-organisers: Gabriel Santos; Jeanette Pirlo

 Natural history collections contain the cultural and biodiversity heritage of communities around the globe.
-However, often that heritage remains hidden from the public eye.
-Recent technological innovations have the potential to increase accessibility and transparency of natural history collections.
+However, often that heritage remains hidden from the public eye, and science is barred to the people who have the most to gain from engaging with it.
+This lack of access can be affected by various factors, including barriers to transportation, communication, and funding, as well as historical colonial collection practices.

 Session lead: Theresa Miller (Specify Collections Consortium)